manticoresoftware/manticoresearch/manual/Searching/Spell_correction.md

 ```
 <!-- example single -->
 ##### Single word example
-As you can see we have a mistype in "crossb**U**dy" which gets corrected to the "crossbody".
-In addition to that by default `CALL SUGGEST/QSUGGEST` return:
+As you can see, the mistyped word "crossb**U**dy" gets corrected to "crossbody".
+By default, `CALL SUGGEST/QSUGGEST` return:

 * `distance` - the Levenshtein distance which means how many edits they had to make to convert the given word to the suggestion
-* `docs` - and the number of docs that have this word
+* `docs` - number of documents containing the suggested word

-To disable these stats display you can use option `0 as result_stats`.
+To disable the display of these statistics, you can use the option `0 as result_stats`.

 <!-- intro -->